-- rock, depth to water, and suitability for use as designed; - I. contingency erosion control planning for extreme weather events. - Such soil erosion and sediment control plan shall contain proper provisions to adequately control accelerated erosion and sediment and reduce the danger from storm water runoff on the proposed site and onto off-site neighboring properties during construction, and shall provide stabilization and protection from erosion and sedimentation when the project is completed.
+- I. contingency erosion control planning for extreme weather events. - 2.
+Such soil erosion and sediment control plan shall contain proper provisions to adequately control accelerated erosion and sediment and reduce the danger from storm water runoff on the proposed site and onto off-site neighboring properties during construction, and shall provide stabilization and protection from erosion and sedimentation when the project is completed.